The Complete Toiletry Packing List: with FREE Printable

 These items aren’t absolutely necessary, they are more personal preference add-ons.
 Packing these toiletry items may depend on the style of travel and activities you have planned for your trip.

-You may like to add these into your toiletries kit:
+You may like to add these to your holiday toiletry checklist:

 • Facial cleanser, toner and moisturiser